JoshuaViggers/pdsnd_github/README.md

 ### 3. Additional changes
 First change is to add the word "bananas"
+Second change is to add the word "strawberries"